-It’s a good idea to only permit WordPress administration access to those people that really need it.
-Of course, your administration back-end is password protected, but you can create an additional layer of security by blocking access to your /wp-admin/ folder, or the wp-login.php file specifically, based on the visitor’s IP address.
+It’s a good idea to only permit WordPress administration access to those people that need it.
+Of course, your administration back-end is password-protected.
+You can create an additional layer of security by blocking access to your /wp-admin/ folder or the wp-login.php file specifically, based on the visitor’s IP address.

 This method is particularly effective if you or your other WordPress administrators have Internet connections with fixed or static IP addresses.
 To find out your IP address, simply visit https://www.whatismyip.com/ and note down the numbers listed.

-You can use a .htaccess file to restrict access to your server. .htacces is a configuration file used by the Apache web server, which rules override global settings for the directory in which it is placed.
-You may find that .htaccess files are created automatically on your server, when you install popular web applications like WordPress, Drupal and Magento.
-However, if one does not exist, it can be easily created in a text editor and uploaded to your server.
-You can also create one directly from cPanel’s File Manager.
+You can use a .htaccess file to restrict access to your server. .htaccess is a configuration file used by the Apache web server, which rules override global settings for the directory in which it is placed.
+You may find that .htaccess files are created automatically on your server when you install popular web applications like WordPress, Drupal and Magento.
+However, it can be easily created in a text editor and uploaded to your server if one does not exist.
+You can also make one directly from cPanel’s File Manager.

 Include the following command in your .htaccess file, replacing the xxx entries with your actual IP address:

 This blocks all access to the WordPress login page, except for connections coming from the IP address listed (your home or office).
 To permit additional IP addresses to access the page, simply repeat the Allow from line and include the IP addresses you wish to add (one IP address per line).

 Just as millions of WordPress installations rely on a wp_ database prefix, millions of WordPress administrators use the same user name.
 You guessed it, “admin.”
 Sure, it’s convenient and easy to remember, but by using the “admin” username, you’ve already given potential hackers a vital piece of data they need to exploit your account.